sbl-sdsc/neo4j-ipycytoscape/README.md

 Follow the steps below to setup and run the example notebooks on Mac, Linux, or Windows.

 ------
-Prerequisites: Miniconda3 (light-weight, preferred) or Anaconda3 and Mamba
+Prerequisites: Miniconda3 (light-weight, preferred) or Anaconda3 and Mamba (faster than Conda)

 * Install [Miniconda3](https://docs.conda.io/en/latest/miniconda.html)
 * Update an existing miniconda3 installation: ```conda update conda```